AdmiralGaust/MD5-Rainbow-Table/README.md

-# MD5-Rainbow-Table
+# Rainbow Table Hash Generator

-Rainbow Table is a list of files containing plaintext user passwords along with their corresponding algorithmic hashes.
+Hash Generator is a python script used to generate plaintext user passwords along with their corresponding algorithmic hashes.
 Hashes can be generated as required.